microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 | No       | AzSubscriptionName | The name of the Azure Subscription that will be used to pay for the Azure resources.                                       |
 | No       | AzLocation         | The Azure location where the Azure resources will be created.
 (Default: westus)                                            |
 | No       | WorkingDirectory   | The folder location that contains this the ARM template files, as well as where the Azure Parameter files will be created. |

+The PowerShell script has been configured to work with `Get-Help` providing further details about the script, as well as examples of how to use it.

 **How to:**